 Gerstorfer probably no longer wants to compete in 2027

-In addition, the party’s experts also advise looking at the campaigns of successful red mayors in the country, downsizing the committees – the state party executive consists of 80 members – and thinking about the next top candidate in good time.
+In addition, the party’s experts also advise looking at the campaigns of successful red mayors in the country, downsizing the committees – the state party executive consists of 80 members – and thinking regarding the next top candidate in good time.
 Gerstorfer (58) will probably no longer compete in 2027.

-So far, there have been few surprises in terms of topics: The state parliament wants to concentrate primarily on the topics of childcare and child education, women’s policy, care and regional health care, especially with a focus on the period after the pandemic.
+So far, there have been few surprises in terms of topics: The state parliament wants to concentrate primarily on the topics of childcare and child education, women’s policy, care and regional health care, especially with a focus on the period following the pandemic.